JohnAlbin/zen-grids/README.txt

   @import "zen-grids";

-  $zen-gutter-width: 40px;  // Set the gutter size.
+  $zen-gutters: 40px;  // Set the gutter size.
 A half-gutter is used on
                        // each side of each column.

   .container {
     @include zen-grid-container();  // Define the container for your grid items.